The Association shall be known as the National Association of Boat Owners.

 (c) Affiliated member, entitled to have a representative attend, but not to vote at, general meetings.

-(d) Life member, entitled to attend and vote at general meetings.
+(d) Existing Life member, entitled to attend and vote at general meetings.
+Life membership is no longer offered for new members.

-(d) Joint Life member, entitled to attend and vote at general meetings.
+(d) Family members are linked to Full, Associate and Life members.
+Family members shall have full membership rights and are entitled to attend and vote at general meetings.

 An applicant shall be eligible for membership of the Association only if the applicant supports the objects of the Association set out in Clause 2 and agrees to be bound by this Constitution.
 In addition: